nkristek/Smaragd/README.md

 ### RaisePropertyChanged

-If you want to manually raise an event on `INotifyPropertyChanged.PropertyChanged`, you can use `RaisePropertyChanged()` with the name of the property.
-Under normal conditions, this should not be necessary, since `SetProperty()` already does this.
+If you want to manually raise an event on `INotifyPropertyChanged.PropertyChanged`, you should use `RaisePropertyChanged()` with the name of the property.

-Using `RaisePropertyChanged()` instead of raising an event on `INotifyPropertyChanged.PropertyChanged` directly is **highly** recommended, otherwise `PropertySourceAttribute` etc. won't work correctly.
+Using `RaisePropertyChanged()` instead of directly raising events on `INotifyPropertyChanged.PropertyChanged` directly is **highly** recommended, otherwise `PropertySourceAttribute` and other functionality won't work correctly.

 ### PropertySourceAttribute

 `ThirdProperty` uses `PropertySourceAttribute` with the names of both `FirstProperty` and `SecondProperty`.

-The `ViewModel` will **automatically** raise an event on `INotifyPropertyChanged.PropertyChanged` for `ThirdProperty` when one of the two properties is changed.
+The `ViewModel` will **automatically** raise an event on `INotifyPropertyChanged.PropertyChanged` for `ThirdProperty` when `INotifyPropertyChanged.PropertyChanged` is raised for one of the two properties (in this case `FirstProperty` and `SecondProperty`).

 ### CanExecuteSourceAttribute

-`TestCommand` uses the `CanExecuteSourceAttribute`, which indicates, that `CanExecute()` depends on the value of the properties named.
+`TestCommand` uses the `CanExecuteSourceAttribute`, which indicates, that `CanExecute()` depends on the value of the named properties.

-When a `PropertyChanged` event for `ThirdProperty` is invoked, an event is raised on `CanExecuteChanged` (when using custom command implementations implement the `IRaiseCanExecuteChanged` interface for this functionality to work).
+When `INotifyPropertyChanged.PropertyChanged` is raised for `ThirdProperty`, `CanExecuteChanged` will be raised also (when using custom command implementations implement the `IRaiseCanExecuteChanged` interface for this functionality to work).

-The command also has to be added to the `Commands` dictionary on the `ViewModel`.
+For this to work, the command has to be added to the `Commands` dictionary on the `ViewModel`.

 ### IsDirty